Back To Search Results

 Enhancing Healthcare Team Outcomes

-Managing the administration of luspatercept to patients with anemia from lower-risk myelodysplastic syndrome with ring sideroblasts and beta-thalassemia requires an interprofessional team of healthcare professionals that includes nurses, laboratory technicians, pharmacists, researchers, and several clinicians trained in different specialties.
-After diagnosis, prompt admission into medical and adherence/retention in that care is fundamental to the administration of effective erythropoietin stimulating agent therapy, like luspatercept.
-Improvement of anemia and less blood transfusion requirement is the top factor of favorable treatment outcomes.
-Common obstacles to successful results are limited clinical trials in treating anemia resulting from other conditions.
+Managing the administration of luspatercept to patients with anemia from lower-risk myelodysplastic syndrome with ring sideroblasts and β-thalassemia requires an interprofessional team of nurses, laboratory technicians, pharmacists, researchers, and clinicians trained in different specialties.
+After diagnosis, prompt admission and adherence to therapy are fundamental to the effectiveness of drugs such as luspatercept.
+Improvement of anemia and reduced blood transfusion requirements are critical factors for favorable treatment outcomes.
+Common obstacles to success include limited clinical trials for treating anemia resulting from other conditions.

 References